DavidKe410/AI-aircraft-damage-assessment/README.md

     - sudo make install
     - cd ~/air_dmg_assesment_ws/ && git clone https://github.com/introlab/rtabmap_ros.git src/rtabmap_ros
     - catkin_make -j4 -DRTABMAP_SYNC_USER_DATA=ON
+13. Making the actual package to run the rosified YOLOv8 model that Joe has been working on: http://wiki.ros.org/ROS/Tutorials/CreatingPackage
+  - cd ~/air_dmg_assesment_ws/src/
+  - catkin_create_pkg yolo_ros sensor_msgs std_msgs rospy roscpp
+  - download the yolo_orin_ros.py code into yolo_ros/src
-13. Making the middleman between the pixel coordinates Joe is giving and the 3d points that Elliott needs
+  - For our example, we also moved the .pt model file into yolo_ros and redid the path within the code 1x.
+Making the middleman between the pixel coordinates Joe is giving and the 3d points that Elliott needs
   - Publishing:
       - a string of one point "x,y,z,label"
   - Subscribing: